 Ethical Responsibility

-Bandırma Onyedi Eylül University Journal of Health Sciences and Research considers the recommendations of the International Committee of Medical Journal Editors (ICMJE) and the Committee on Publication Ethics (COPE) International Standards for Editors and Authors to evaluate the compliance of submitted scientific articles with research and publication ethics.
-Compliance with national and international ethical guidelines and permission from the relevant ethical committees are essential in research conducted in humans or animals, and the compliance of the articles with ethical rules is the responsibility of the authors.
-In studies conducted on humans, the Journal adheres to the principles set forth in the "Helsinki Declaration", "Good Clinical Practices Guide" and "Good Laboratory Practices Guide" and T.C.
-It accepts the principle of compliance with the relevant regulations of the Ministry of Health.
-In the MATERIALS and METHODS section of the article, the authors must state that they have received the "Informed voluntary consent" document signed by the relevant ethics committee and the people who participated in the study.
-If the ethics committee document is required, the ethics committee document should be scanned and uploaded to the system while the article is uploaded to the system.
-Methods” section and should also be included on the first/last page of the article.
-In case reports, information regarding the receipt of the informed consent/consent form should be included in the article.
+Bandırma Onyedi Eylül University Journal of Health Sciences and Research considers the recommendations of the International Committee of Medical Journal Editors (ICMJE) and the Committee on Publication Ethics (COPE) International Standards for Editors and Authors when evaluating the compliance of submitted scientific articles with research and publication ethics.
+Compliance with national and international ethical guidelines and approval from the relevant ethic committees are essential for research conducted on humans or animals, and ensuring the compliance with ethical rules is the responsibility of the authors.
+In studies conducted on humans, the Journal adheres to the principles set forth in the "Declaration of Helsinki", the "Good Clinical Practices Guide" and the "Good Laboratory Practices Guide" and accepts compliance with the relevant regulations of the Republic of Türkiye Ministry of Health.
+In the MATERIALS and METHODS section of the manuscript, authors must state that they have obtained the "Informed voluntary consent" approved by the relevant ethics committee and signed by the individuals who participated in the study.
+If an ethics committee approval document is required, it must be scanned and uploaded to the system at the tiem of manuscript submission and should also be stated in the Materials and Methods section and included on the first or last page of the manuscript.
+In case reports, information regarding the receipt of informed consent or a consent form must be included in the manuscript.

 Research that requires ethics committee approval;